TLDR

 Lowdefy offers a list of over 30 block types to cater for a wide range of use cases.
 All blocks are categorized according to their primary function:

-updates or a requests call completes, the Lowdefy engine reevaluates all operators and rerenders blocks for which the operator evaluation is different from the previous render result.
+When state updates or a requests call completes, the Lowdefy engine reevaluates all operators and rerenders blocks for which the operator evaluation is different from the previous render result.
 The result is live updates to all blocks on a page.
-Operators can be used to build live update logic into all block fields, except for the id
+Operators can be used to build live update logic into all block fields, except for the id, type, areas, blocks and loading fields.

 Block Schema